Cross-border data transfers

 As a general rule, transfers of personal data to countries outside the European Economic Area may take place if these countries are deemed to ensure an adequate level of data protection.

 Article 45 GDPR provides that the third countries’ level of personal data protection is assessed by the European Commission.
 According to the GDPR, the Commission’s adequacy decision may be limited also to specific territories or to more specific sectors within a country.
-A current list of countries that have been evaluated as having an adequate level of data protection can be found here.
+The countries that have been evaluated thus far as having an adequate level of data protection can be found here.

 The GDPR envisages that the European Commission would review its adequacy decisions at least every four years.
 Such a decision can be repealed, amended or suspended without retro-active effect.

 “Network” by geralt via Pixabay